Close Menu

 By Matt on February 5, 2017 General

-When shopping for SD cards online you need to be very careful.
+When shopping for SD cards online you need to be very careful of a popular SD card scam.
 There are lots of fake cards out there as well as cards which lie about the storage capacity.

 Unfortunately eBay is packed full of dishonest sellers and there are so many of them I would recommend shopping elsewhere.
 Despite reporting these listings eBay does nothing because they think it is acceptable to describe an item with misleading titles.

-There are two types of cards to be aware of :
+There are two types of sd card scam to be aware of :

 • Cards that claim to be a trusted brand (SanDisk, Samsung etc) but are actually fakes with fake printing and fake packaging.
 They can look very convincing!